The UK’s first early warning system on groundwater flooding for property, infrastructure and public service providers.

 A base map is used to highlight the forecast for groundwater flood-prone river valleys.
 The GeoSmart Groundwater Flood Risk Map can be used in tandem with the forecasts to highlight the particular locations within a catchment that might be at risk.

 The GeoSmart groundwater forecast model combines historic climate and borehole data plus live telemetry feeds and daily updates of the most accurate ensemble weather forecasts.
-Predicted groundwater levels are used to map risk predictions over a range of time scales for 5, 15, 30 and up to 90 days in advance.
+We use predicted groundwater levels to map risk predictions over a range of time scales for 5, 15, 30 and up to 90 days in advance.
 As with any weather forecast the uncertainty in the predictions increases with the extent of forward prediction.
 Results indicate the percentage likelihood that groundwater flooding will occur within the prescribed time period and potential flooding duration.

 Threshold levels are set relative to the forecast groundwater elevations to indicate the likely onset of groundwater flooding.
 Where required additional threshold levels can be set by the client for specific assets or communities.